Just Landed

 Supermarkets, Universities, and libraries

 What?
 Yes!
-Supermarkets have notice boards, you will always find some properties torent on these notice boards.
-The advantage of supermarket noticeboards is that the property on offer is always in the local area.
+Supermarkets have bulletin boards and at times people will place rental ads on the board.
+The advantage of supermarket bulletin boards is that the property on offer is always in the local area.
 Thus you can pick your areas, go to the local supermarkets and visit the properties all on the same day.
-Universities and libraries have similar noticeboards, the advantage of these is that they are focussed at students and therefore most probably cheaper than most other rental properties you will come across.
+Universities and libraries have similar notice boards, the advantage of these is that they are targeted at students and therefore most probably cheaper than most other rental properties you will come across.

 Classifieds

-A good source for housing in the Netherlands is through classifieds.
-Look in local newspapers, the especially the Wednesday editions of Telegraaf, Via Via, and De Partikulier.
-You will find many different offers, but probably few will meet your needs, so be quick - as the good ones go fast.
+A good way of searching for housing in the Netherlands is through classifieds advert portals.
+Look in local newspapers, especially the Wednesday edition of Telegraaf.
+You will find different offers, but probably few will meet your needs, so be quick - as the good ones go fast.
 Also, with the classifieds, you need to be careful.
 There have been many stories of people giving money and never receiving a key, nor ever seeing the so-called landlord again.
 Or worse, having received a key, they move in, only to find other people already living there.
 As a rule, never pay more than 3 months rent in advance, 1 for rent, 1 for the deposit, and one more if it is a furnished apartment.
 Preferably deposit the money on the landlord's bank account, and never give them cash.